-Why is preheat sometimes required before welding?
+Pre-heating is sometimes required before welding, learn why!

-The need for preheat increases with steel thickness, weld restraint, the carbon/alloy content of the steel, and the diffusible hydrogen of the weld metal.
+The need for pre-heating when welding increases with steel thickness and weld restraint.
+Plus, the carbon/alloy content of the steel and the diffusible hydrogen of the weld metal.

-The purpose of preheat:
+The purpose of preheat.

 - Reduce the risk of hydrogen cracking

 - Reduce the hardness of the weld heat affected zone